 We award a limited number of Tuition Exchange Scholarships every year to incoming first-year students, so please be aware that this is a very competitive process.
 We evaluate students based on their weighted grade point average, the rigor of curriculum (AP/IB/Honors courses), and class rank (if applicable).
 In addition, various non-numerical, holistic factors, as presented in the personal statement or Common Application essay, which describe the candidate’s background are also a part of the review process.
 These holistic factors allow for a diverse and multi-talented student body.
 Holistic criteria may include exceptional and unique talents; commitment to community service and leadership; significant family, job, or community responsibility; and contributions to cultural, economic, or racial diversity.
 Please note, SAT/ACT results are not used in the scholarship review process.

 You must be admitted to Canisius to be reviewed for Tuition Exchange.
 Please note that the Tuition Exchange Scholarship will replace any merit or tuition only scholarships Canisius previously awarded you.
-Canisius also requires a TE award recipient to live in on-campus housing freshmen, Sophomore, and Junior years.
+Canisius also requires a TE award recipient to live in on-campus housing freshmen and Sophomore years.

 Be sure to apply for admissions and complete the Tuition Exchange process through the school where your parent is employed.
 Consideration will be given to students who have their home institution approve their completed Tuition Exchange application by February 1 and have been admitted to Canisius.
 We will notify Tuition Exchange Scholarship recipients of their award by the end of February.